zentyal/zentyal/docs/en/user/vpn.rst

    :alt: VPN connection from a client to the LAN using NAT with VPN
    :scale: 80

-   *GRAPHIC: VPN connection from a client to the LAN using NAT with VPN*
+   VPN connection from a client to the LAN using NAT with VPN

 Secure interconnection between local networks